outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- https://www.forbes.com/sites/roberthart/2023/05/24/scientists-discover-chemical-that-could-help-heal-nerve-damage-a-potential-breakthrough-for-nerve-injuries/
 			- inject fibers made of peptides that transmit signals to promote nerve regeneration
 				- https://news.northwestern.edu/stories/2021/11/dancing-molecules-successfully-repair-severe-spinal-cord-injuries/
+			- avoid pesticides/silica and other substances that can cause nerve problems like multiple sclerosis
 		- trouble breathing:
 			- mullein to clear lungs, treat acidosis, organ damage, allergic reactions, and other conditions that can cause breathing difficulty like autoimmune conditions, exercise indoors if outdoor air causes asthma, get an air purifier that filters out air pollution
 		- fatigue: